 |Application site vesicles||0||0.0%||4||3.2%|

 adverse reactions occurring in ≥ 2% of OXYTROL-treated patients and

 greater in the OXYTROL group than in the placebo group (Study 2).

 |Application site pruritus||5||4.3%||17||14.0%|

 |Application site erythema||2||1.7%||10||8.3%|

 |Application site rash||1||0.9%||4||3.3%|

 Most adverse reactions were described as mild or moderate in intensity.
 Severe application site reactions were reported by 6.4% of OXYTROL-treated patients in Study 1 and by 5.0% of OXYTROL-treated patients in Study 2.

 Adverse reactions that resulted in discontinuation were reported by 11.2% of OXYTROL-treated patients in Study 1 and 10.7% of OXYTROL-treated patients in Study 2.
 Most of these discontinuations were due to application site reaction.
 In the two pivotal studies, no patient discontinued OXYTROL treatment due to dry mouth.

-The following adverse reactions have been identified during post approval use of OXYTROL: dizziness and somnolence.
+The following adverse reactions have been identified during post approval use of OXYTROL.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.